bguo068/tskibd/README.md

                       will be ignored and not written to the output file.

     <treeseq_file>    Tree sequence file that has finished coalescent.

+    <out>             Optional: output file prefix.
+                      If unspecified, it will be '{chrno}.ibd'
+                      Otherwise, it will be '{out}.ibd'
 ```

 Example running on the **test data**:
 ```
+# use default output prefix
 build/tskibd 1 15000 150 2  example_data/chr1.trees
+# or use specified output prefix
+build/tskibd 1 15000 150 2  example_data/chr1.trees out/chr1
 ```

 ## Input `*.trees` file: